 Dental x-rays will be necessary to assess the alveolar bone, root, pulp chamber space, periodontal ligament space, and root canal space.

-Treatment will depend on the type of fracture, and the amount of time which has passed since the injury.
+Treatment will depend on the type of fracture, and the amount of time that has passed since the injury.
 All procedures require general anesthesia.
 The veterinarian may recommend baseline tests to evaluate the overall health of the cat prior to surgery.

 Uncomplicated fractures involving the enamel only will need to be smoothed over to prevent damage to the surrounding soft tissue with a diamond burr or polishing disks to remove any jagged edges.